Denis-Tojaga/Portfolio-project/README.md

-# Portofolio
+# Portfolio

-### One page portofolio website made with HTML,CSS and JS
+### One page portfolio website made with HTML,CSS and JS

 <br><br>